BlockchainBrain/docs/masternodes/masternodes_advanced/adv-coldwallet.rst

 7. Restart the Cold wallet to pick up the changes to the **masternode.conf** file.

-Verify the Masternode.conf File is Configure Correctly
+Verify the Masternode.conf File is Configured Correctly
 ------------------------------------------------------

 1. Open the Debug console and run the command **masternode list-conf**::